Frequently Asked Questions:

 Where are the majority of our units located?

 The majority of housing units, whether for rent or ownership opportunities are located in Ketchum.
-However, new affordable units do get added to BCHA’s inventory from time to time.
-The trend lately is to add to the supply of affordable ownership and rental opportunities in Hailey and Bellevue.
+However, new affordable units do get added to BCHA’s inventory, so it is important to update your application if your location preferences change.

 Do you have another question?